-We started reaching out to attendees in late July – we find that starting the process early yields better results, and especially with such high-octane networking that goes on at an event like INBOUND, booking meetings early was key.
-Previous experience also dictates that the more attendees you’re reaching out to, the earlier you should start
+We started reaching out to attendees in late July.
+We find that starting the process early yields better results.
+With such high-octane networking that goes on at an event like INBOUND, booking meetings early was key.
+Previous experience also dictates that the more attendees you’re reaching out to, the earlier you should start.

-Non-partners received simpler and more direct messaging, like “when are you free to talk?” and “are you a coffee drinker?” that worked well to engage them in conversations.
-Both groups received emails with the conference name and/or location in the title, as our practice finds this yields a great open rate.
+Non-partners were sent a cold email with simpler and more direct messaging, like “When are you free to talk?” and “Are you a coffee drinker?” that worked well to engage them in conversations.
+Both groups received emails with the conference name and/or location in the title, as we found this yields a great open rate.

-Since we started reaching out months in advance, and we like our prospect to hear from us every 2-3 days, attendees went through 3-6 wave cadences to ensure that we had their attention up to the day before INBOUND was held.
+Since we started reaching out months in advance, and we like our prospect to hear from us every two to three days, attendees went through three to six wave cadences to ensure that we had their attention up to the day before INBOUND was held.

-As with all our campaigns, we personalized each email sent with relevant information from the prospect’s site, LinkedIn profile, et al. We know this works to catch the prospect’s attention because even refusals will sometimes be phrased like “not right for us, but good job on personalizing the email,” or “great copy, but not the right time.”
+As with all our campaigns, we personalized each email sent with relevant information from the prospect’s site, LinkedIn profile, etc. We know this works to catch the prospect’s attention because even refusals will sometimes be phrased like “Not right for us, but good job on personalizing the email,” or “Great copy, but not the right time.”

 In total, we booked 123 meetings at the conference.
 This includes 88 appointments booked before the event, 8 appointments booked during the conference, and 27 post-event Zoom meetings for prospects who expressed interest in talking to us thanks to our post-event outreach.